 A concise and indispensable critical guide to the global phenomenon of land grabbing.
 Find out how the global land grab is justified, what is driving it, why transparency and guidelines won't stop it, and learn about alternatives that could enable people and communities to regain control of their land and territories.

-10 Facts about the Coca leaf and the UN Drugs Conventions
+10 Facts about the Coca leaf and the UN Drugs Conventions in chronological order

 There are more than a thousand foreign military bases worldwide which have become the infrastructure for imperial wars and have severe social and environmental impacts locally that have prompted growing resistance.